flyingtoaster0/PiZeroWLightSwitch/README.md

 ### Input

-Specific input implementations have also been abstracted from `MainLoop`.
+Specific input implementations have also been abstracted.

 The different logical buttons are defined in `InputButton`.